-The application must be completed and submitted by the third (3rd) week of the semester prior to entering field.
-Each application must be typed and should include a copy of the student's resume, liability insurance, verification of car insurance and a passport size photo.
-It is the student's responsibility to submit the Field Application Packet to the Social Work Program Office in a timely fashion.
-The hard copy should contain an application; three passport size photos and three resumes.
+The application must be completed and submitted by the third $(3^{rd})$ week of the semester prior to entering field.
+Each application must include a copy of the student's resume, liability insurance, verification of car insurance and a professional looking headshot.
+It is the student's responsibility to submit the Field Application on Tevera in a timely fashion.